Leicester agrees deal for Porto's Pereira

-The Foxes announced the Portugal full-back has signed a five-year-deal, having arrived this weekend to finalise personal terms and complete a medical in a deal that could reach €25 million ($39.2 million).
+The Foxes announced the Portugal full-back has signed a five-year-deal, having arrived this weekend to finalise personal terms and complete a medical in a deal that could reach €25 million ($NZ42.6 million).

 Pereira's move will be ratified when transfer clearance is received on 9 June and the 24-year-old's immediate focus will be on Portugal's FIFA World Cup campaign.